Carnival in the Netherlands: Carnaval associations

 Since 1839 numerous societies were established which organized carnaval balls.
 In fact, these associations took on many activities which the guilds used to organize in the Middle Ages and Early Modern Period before the French occupation and are in that sense their successors.

-More than Burgundian, the Rhenish carnaval celebrations are dominated by carnaval associations.
+More than Rhenish, the Burgundian carnaval celebrations are dominated by carnaval associations.
 These associations, of which there are sometimes many per city or village with each their own prince and council of eleven, organize their own festivities for both members and non-members of the association during the carnaval.
 At the Burgundian carnaval the main features ("bonte avonden" and "pronkzitting", key exchange, parades, etc.) are organized by a carnaval association.
 The associations choose a prince (and entourage) and even though a Burgundian town can have dozens of carnaval associations, there is only one prince per city or village.

 Cologne had already started organizing carnaval by an association in 1823, followed in 1835 by Düsseldorf and Mainz in 1838.
 In Limburg the carnaval organized by an association was as common as in the German Rhineland.
 Momus was probably the first carnaval association in the Netherlands and was founded in 1839 in Maastricht, followed by Jocus in the city of Venlo in 1842.
 Momus name derives from the Greek god Momus.
 According to the Düsseldorfer Narrenkalender from 1841 "Carnaval the Great has three sons: Momus, Comus and Jocus".
 Momus is the Greek god of mockery and criticism.
 When in Venlo a sorority founded the carnaval association, they could thus choose between Comus (Greek god of festivity, anarchy and chaos) and Jocus (Roman god of wit and raillery).
 Momus is not the oldest existing carnaval association because it had faded out before the Second World War in 1939.
 After the war the carnaval in Maastricht was organized by the Tempeleers.
 The currently oldest carnaval association is Jocus.